microway199x/RTL-language-BSVstudyexercise-micro-riscv/README.md

-# micro-riscv
+# microriscv
-for learn BlueSpec and RISCV
+for learn RISCV and bluespec systemverilog